nondescript74/Z/README.md

 # Z
 About me.

-View Z.pdf - me in a written description.
+View Z2.pdf - me in a written description.

 Z montage.png me my and mine visually.